szk31/pcsl/README.md

 anything else thats made by me is copyleft, do whatever you want with it.

 Content keys (Level2) are only distributed to selected individuals.\
-Please do not request or redistribute.\
+~~Please do not request or redistribute.~~\
-This repository may be removed if any leaks happen.
+Feel free to request via twitter, though there is no guarantee on anything.

 # Future Version / to-do list
 1. UI overhaul